foooooooooooooooooooooooooootw/DeepMosaicsPlus/README.md

 - Python 3.6+
 - [ffmpeg 3.4.6](http://ffmpeg.org/)
 - [Pytorch 1.0+](https://pytorch.org/)
-- torch_directml
+- torch_directml (for AMD GPUs)
+- CUDA (for Nvidia)
 - Any GPU. <br>

 #### Modification Note:
 <br>
- I changed it to use Directml because the CUDA version I made worked on my 2060 but not my 1070ti and I just gave up.
+ I changed it to use directml so it can be used on AMD GPUs.
+CUDA is still available for Nvidia.
  <br> <br>
  With directml it can be used on AMD GPUs as well.
 With my 7800XT at 75% clock speed processing for step 2 has sped up by 6x (1h -> 10 mins).
 It has been hardcoded to use directml (your gpu) and will only fallback to cpu if something fails.
-I tweaked ffmpeg args so it uses DirectX 11 for hardware acceleration.
+I tweaked ffmpeg args so it uses DirectX 11 for hardware acceleration if AMD and CUDA for Nvidia.
 There is no need to use the gpu-id argument because if torch_directml is installed on your system it will autodetect any available directml devices.
  <br> <br>
  The nature of directml means this is only available for windows.
 <br> <br>

 #### Dependencies

-This code depends on opencv-python, torchvision available via pip install.
+This code depends on opencv-python, torchvision available via pip install. customtkinter is also needed for the UI.

 #### Clone this repo